ShunichiroT/EasiGP/README.md

      docker pull shunichirot/easigp:v1
      docker save -o EasiGP.tar shunichirot/easigp:v1
      ```
-     (Light version: use `LIGHT v1` and name the file `EasiGP_light.tar` instead.)
+     (Light version: use `v1_light` and name the file `EasiGP_light.tar` instead.)
 This file will be several gigabytes - the same size as the image itself.
    - Transfer that `.tar` file to your HPC account (e.g. via `scp`/`rsync`, or your HPC's own file-transfer tool) - it doesn't need to go anywhere special, just somewhere in your own storage.
    - Build the sandbox from it:
      ```